Tencent buys 5% stake in Australian buy-now-pay-later firm Afterpay

 May 1 (Reuters) - Chinese gaming and social media group Tencent Holdings 0700.HK has bought a 5% stake in Afterpay Ltd APT.AX, the Australian buy-now-pay-later firm said on Friday.

-Tencent's shareholding in the Australian firm was worth A$418.5 million ($270.1 million), based on Afterpay shares' closing level on Friday.
+Tencent's shareholding in the Australian firm was worth about A$390 million ($251.55 million), based on Afterpay shares' closing level on Friday.

+The Chinese tech giant, which owns stakes in video game companies Riot Games and Supercell and has exposure to food delivery and e-commerce verticals, said earlier this year it would focus more on smart retail and payment platforms in the future.

+Its instant messaging platform WeChat also allows users to make payments and book flights and hotels.

+Buy-now-pay-later service providers have gained popularity, mainly with millennials, as they allow payment for goods through interest-free installments, helping customers sidestep stringent rules associated with getting a credit card or loan.

+Melbourne-based Afterpay has also grown its customer base considerably in the United States, which is proving to be a key market as it taps the influential but largely nascent region.

-The stake was built from the end of March through April, a filing to the Australian Securities Exchange showed.
+Tencent's stake in Afterpay was built from the end of March through April, a filing to the Australian Securities Exchange showed.

 ((rushil.dutta@thomsonreuters.com; +91-80-6182-2648;))